|Home Catalog FAQ||Log In|

 Set up a rock-solid backup strategy so that you can restore quickly and completely, no matter what catastrophe arises.

-Read along as backup guru Joe Kissell helps you understand the three components of a solid backup strategy, implement that strategy in a way that meets your specific needs, and understand the hows and whys of what you are doing, taking you far beyond the limited security of turning on Time Machine or copying a few files to a flash drive or cloud service.
-You'll also find details on how to test your backup system, and on how to restore from backup.
-Whether you're running Mac OS X 10.7 Lion or 10.8 Mountain Lion, you'll soon have a reliable, up-to-date backup system.
+Read along as backup guru Joe Kissell helps you understand the three components of a solid backup strategy, implement that strategy to meet your specific needs, and understand the hows and whys of what you are doing, taking you far beyond the limited security of turning on Time Machine or copying a few files to a flash drive or cloud service.
+You'll also find details on how to test your backup system and restore from backup.
+Whether you're running 10.7 Lion, 10.8 Mountain Lion, or 10.9 Mavericks you'll soon have a reliable, up-to-date backup system.

 Although the 201-page ebook is organized so you can start backing up without reading every page, the full ebook will teach you to:

 Design a reliable backup system.
 If you’re developing a new backup system, you’ll learn how to make it not only thorough, ensuring that all your data is safe, but also easy to manage and appropriate for your situation.
 If you’re assessing an existing backup system, Joe discusses how to evaluate it and offers guidance for improving and modernizing it.

 Talk like an expert.
 You'll learn the meaning of terms like “versioned backups,” "delta encoding," “push” and “pull” backups, “duplicates,” “server,” “client,” “incremental,” “hard link,” “mirroring,” and “snapshot.”

 Shop for hardware.
 You'll discover the pros and cons of backup media options such as hard drives (with USB, FireWire, eSATA, or Thunderbolt interfaces—and with or without full-disk encryption), flash drives, optical media, tape drives, RAIDs, Drobo storage devices, Time Capsules, and NAS and SAN devices.